everyday-cc/ai/_news/2022-08-25-ai-startup-wants-to-make-foreign-call-center-employees-sound-white.md

 related:
   - title: "The AI startup erasing call center worker accents: is it fighting bias – or perpetuating it?"
-    excerpt: "A Silicon Valley startup offers voice-altering tech to call center workers around the world: ‘Yes, this is wrong … but a lot of things exist in the world’"
+    excerpt: "A Silicon Valley startup offers voice-altering tech to call ... accents and how they correspond to each other, Sanas’s AI engine can transform a speaker’s accent into what passes for another ..."
-    publishedDateTime: 2022-08-24T13:13:00Z
+    publishedDateTime: 2022-08-24T23:20:00Z
     webUrl: "https://www.theguardian.com/technology/2022/aug/23/voice-accent-technology-call-center-white-american"
     ampWebUrl: "https://amp.theguardian.com/technology/2022/aug/23/voice-accent-technology-call-center-white-american"
     cdnAmpWebUrl: "https://amp-theguardian-com.cdn.ampproject.org/c/s/amp.theguardian.com/technology/2022/aug/23/voice-accent-technology-call-center-white-american"